jasperng-nus/tp/docs/UserGuide.md

 * `add -n DBS -t Software Engineer -e dbs@example.com -d1 2024-04-04 -d2 2024-05-05`
 * `add -n Tiktok -t Data Analyst -e tiktok@example.com -p 61234567 -t AI Engineer`

+Remark:
+* We allow the adding of duplicate companies with different start dates and end dates.
+* This is fully intended and not a bug as this can allow users to keep track of different application windows of the same role in the same company.

 ### Listing all companies : `list`

 Shows a list of all companies in the InternBook.